Sue Panek Community Impact Award

 This award is presented each year to an individual or group from the Oshkosh area that exemplifies the same commitment to the community as Sue.
 The award includes a $1,000.00 donation to a local nonprofit organization of the recipient’s choice.

-The deadline for nominations has passed - please check back in the next few months to nominate someone for the 2021 award.
+Click the link button above or CLICK HERE to fill out the required nomination form on behalf of your nominee.
 Nominations MUST include an explanation of why your nominee is deserving of the award, as well as three (3) letters of support.
 The three letters of support must be uploaded as a Word Document, JPG or PDF.
 Oshkosh Area United Way will not be accepting nominations in any other format other than via the online submission form.
-The OAUW Board of Directors will review all nominations beginning on April 22, 2020 and will reach out directly with any questions.
+The OAUW Board of Directors will review all nominations beginning on April 19, 2021 and will reach out directly with any questions.

 Nominees must meet the following requirements in order to be considered: